The Urban Nature Project

 The future of the natural world is in our hands and everyone can play a part in helping it.
 We're working to give people across the UK, no matter who they are or where they live, the motivation and tools to safeguard nature in towns and cities, so that people and planet can thrive.

 The Museum's five-acre site in South Kensington is being transformed into a welcoming, accessible and biologically diverse green space in the heart of London.

 New outdoor galleries will showcase the Museum's scientific research and provide a space for the public to learn about the incredible diversity of life on Earth and how our planet has changed over time.

-The existing Wildlife Garden will be extended to double the area of native habitats within the grounds, providing a fabulous setting for our historic building.
+The existing Wildlife Garden will be extended, doubling the amount of wildlife habitat on our grounds and providing a fabulous setting for our historic building.

-An expanded schools programme at the Museum will allow schools to explore the gardens with a focus on building a connection with nature, valuing biodiversity and pro-environmental actions.
+An expanded schools programme at the Museum will allow schools to explore the gardens, with a focus on building a connection with nature, valuing biodiversity and actions that help nature.

-Working in partnership with local groups, a community programme will co-create four family activities and resources for an onsite family learning programme.
-This will include self-guided experiences, handling stations, natural crafts and activities contributing to urban biodiversity.
-All will be delivered to family groups with children aged six and over and will be an opportunity for families to learn together and from each other about the species that can be commonly found in and around London.
+Working in partnership with local groups, a community programme will co-create activities and resources for family learning in the new gardens.
+These activities will be an opportunity for families to learn together about the species found in and around London.
 The programme will include self-guided experiences and nature-friendly crafts and activities.

-A new volunteer programme will be delivered, and a summer programme for 35 school leavers will also be rolled out.
+We will also develop a new volunteer programme and roll out a summer programme for 35 school leavers.